 Regardless of size or industry, when unforeseen events take place, causing daily operations to come to a halt, your company needs to recover quickly to ensure that you continue providing your services to customers and clients.

 Downtime is perhaps among the biggest IT expenses that a business faces.
 Based on 2014-2015 disaster recovery statistics from Infrascale, one hour of downtime can cost small businesses as much as $8,000, mid-size companies $74,000, and large organizations $700,000.

 For small and mid-sized businesses (SMBs), extended loss of productivity can lead to the reduction of cash flow through lost orders, late invoicing, missed delivery dates and increased labor costs due to extra hours resulting from downtime recovery efforts.

 If you do not anticipate major disruptions to your business and address them appropriately, you risk incurring long-term negative consequences and implications as a result of the occurrence of unexpected disasters.

 Having a DR plan in place can save your company from multiple risks, including:

 As businesses become more reliant on high availability, their tolerance for downtime has decreased.
 Therefore, many have a DR in place to prevent adverse disaster effects from affecting their daily operations.

 The two critical measurements in DR and downtime are:

 To recover operations during tighter RTO windows, your organization needs to position its secondary data optimally to make it easily and quickly accessible.
-One method used to restore data quickly is recovery-in-place because it moves all backup data files to a live state, which eliminates the need to move it across a network.
+One suitable method used to restore data quickly is recovery-in-place, because it moves all backup data files to a live state, which eliminates the need to move them across a network.
 It can protect against server and storage system failure.

 Before using recovery-in-place, your organization needs to consider three things: